huggingface/blog/huggylingo.md

 However, for some of the datasets on the Hub, we might be keen not to download the whole dataset.
 We could instead try to load a sample of the dataset.
 However, depending on how the dataset was created, we might still end up downloading more data than we’d need onto the machine we’re working on.

-Luckily, many datasets on the Hub are available via the [datasets server](https://huggingface.co/docs/datasets-server/index).
-The datasets server is an API that allows us to access datasets hosted on the Hub without downloading the dataset locally.
-The Datasets Server powers the Datasets Viewer preview you will see for many datasets hosted on the Hub.
+Luckily, many datasets on the Hub are available via the [dataset viewer](https://huggingface.co/docs/datasets-server/index).
+The dataset viewer is an API that allows us to access datasets hosted on the Hub without downloading the dataset locally.
+The Dataset Viewer powers the Datasets Viewer preview you will see for many datasets hosted on the Hub.

 For this first experiment with predicting language for datasets, we define a list of column names and data types likely to contain textual content i.e. `text` or `prompt` column names and `string` features are likely to be relevant `image` is not.
 This means we can avoid predicting the language for datasets where language information is less relevant, for example, image classification datasets.
-We use the Datasets Server to get 20 rows of text data to pass to a machine learning model (we could modify this to take more or fewer examples from the dataset).
+We use the Dataset Viewer to get 20 rows of text data to pass to a machine learning model (we could modify this to take more or fewer examples from the dataset).

 This approach means that for the majority of datasets on the Hub we can quickly request the contents of likely text columns for the first 20 rows in a dataset.